Phlosioneer/AngelsAndDemonsTactics/Install for Programmers.md

 3) If you see a screen with just info about gradle features (no text boxes), click the "Don't show this again" checkmark and press the "Next >" button.

 4) Click the "Browse..." button, and navigate to the AngelsAndDemonsTactics folder.
-It should be inside your Eclipse's workspace folder (which defaults to C:\Users\<Username>\workspace).
-With that folder selected, click the "Open" button.
+The path is printed next to the name of the project in the `Git Repositories` window.
+Eclipse will plut it at\ `C:\Users\<username>\git\AngelsAndDemonsTactics` by default.

-5) Confirm that the `Project root` field reads something like "blah/blah/blah/AngelsAndDemonsTactics".
+5) Confirm that the `Project root` field reads something like "blah\\blah\\blah\\AngelsAndDemonsTactics".
 Click the "Next >" button.

 6) Click the checkbox next to `Override workspace settings`.